Pensions

 Your employer pays in too

-Your employer pays into your pension plan under this system, which can help to grow your pension pot.
+Your employer pays into your pension plan under the auto-enrolment system, which can help to grow your pension pot.
 Some employers will pay more than the 3% minimum, and others may be willing to put in more if you do – that is, they’ll match your payments.
-It’s worth asking your employer about this, as it can really give your savings a boost.
+It’s worth asking your employer about this, as it can really help give your savings a boost.

 You can get tax benefits

 There are normally tax benefits for people in workplace pension schemes.
 But not all pension schemes give you tax benefits in the way the table below shows.
-For example, some employers offer tax benefits through salary sacrifice or exchange schemes.
+For example, some employers offer tax benefits through salary sacrifice (sometimes called salary exchange schemes).
 So check with your employer if you’re not sure how this works for you.

 In other workplace pension schemes, the government will add money to your workplace pension in the form of tax relief.
 Usually, how much tax relief you get depends on the amount of income tax you pay.
 If you pay the current basic income tax rate of 20%, this’ll also be the rate of your tax relief.
 In this case, if you paid £100 of your salary into your pension plan, you’d actually only be putting in £80.
 The government would pay the additional £20 in (this is what it otherwise would’ve taken from your £100 in income tax).
 You can see how this works below.